aharmon413/js-calculator/README.md

 * jQuery

 ## Challenges & Solutions
 This calculator was my first "real" JavaScript project, so there was much learning to be done here.
 The biggest roadblock I ran into was about halfway through the project.
-While I had a calculator that was basically functional, but the code was very unorganized and it was difficult to expand and add new functionalities without majorly breaking something else in the process.
+While I had a calculator that was basically functional, the code was very unorganized and it was difficult to expand and add new functionalities without majorly breaking something else in the process.

 I ended up making the tough decision to scrap most of what I had written so far and tackle it again with a different approach.
 After some research, I decided to implement an MVC design pattern to neatly seperate the business and display logic for better organization.
 I saw the difference in ease of development almost immediately.